 EXAIGON will create an XAI ecosystem around the Norwegian Open AI-Lab, and its outcomes will benefit the research community, the industry and high-level policy makers, who are concerned about the impact of deploying AI systems to the real world in terms of efficiency, safety, and respect for human rights.

-The project’s researchers have so far had several interactions with the industry collaborators, and one of them has regular collaboration with 3 of the partners.
-These efforts will be further pursued in 2024-25.
-We are in the process of preparing a full-scale trial with NTNU’s autonomous passenger ferry, milliAmpere1, where XAI technologies will be tested and communicated to relevant stakeholders.
+The project’s researchers have so far had several interactions with the industry collaborators, and one postdoc maintains regular collaboration with 3 of the partners.

 The recent advances of Artificial Intelligence (AI) hold promise for significant benefits to society in the near future.
 However, in order to make AI systems deployable in social environments, industry and business-critical applications, several challenges related to their trustworthiness must be addressed first.